Everyone longs for a slim and trim core. But what’s the most effective way to get there: situps or crunches?

 It’s best to start off with a set of 10 to 25 at a time and add another set as you get stronger.

 However, neither exercise burns fat.
-The only way to attain a flat, ripped stomach is to combine these exercises with a healthy, low-calorie diet and regular fat-burning aerobic exercise.
+The only way to attain a flat and muscular stomach is to combine these exercises with a healthy, low-calorie diet and regular fat-burning aerobic exercise.